1356 Lisbon earthquake

 The 1356 Lisbon earthquake was a very high magnitude earthquake that struck the Lisbon area and beyond late in the day on Wednesday, 24 August 1356, Saint Bartholomew's Day.
 It lasted a quarter of an hour and destroyed several buildings, including the city's four bread ovens.
 Aftershocks were felt for a year.

 Earthquake

 The earthquake probably originated in the Gorringe Ridge, off Cape St. Vincent.

 Records

 The earthquake is mentioned, for example, in the Livro da Noa, which belonged to the library of the Monastery of the Holy Cross in Coimbra, in the Livro das Lembranças, in the Crónica de D. Pedro I de Castela, and in the Chancelaria de D. Pedro I.

-The event was largely forgotten about until, in the 21st century, an inscription about the earthquake was found on the wall of the Torre do Paço, in the São Jorge Castle.
+The event was largely forgotten until, in the 21st century, an inscription about the earthquake was found on the wall of the Torre do Paço, in the São Jorge Castle.